mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 Bakker [@bakker_design_2018] also explores varied strands under the unifiying term "design research".
 He challenges Engeström's critique of the closed goals of DBR as outlined in his critique of the work of Collins and colleagues [@collins_design_2004] as a caricature which misrepresented their work stating they did "not want to fix variables or educational goals upfront" [@bakker_design_2018, p.17].
 Bakker echoes the call of a Penuel, Cole, and O’Neill for more dialogue and greater acknowledgement of the shared traditions of CHAT and design research [@cole_cultural-historical_2018].

+This view does seem to have been taken up by Engeström and Sannino  and colleagues in recent work [-@cakir_contradictions_2022] as they take a more amicable position "Formative interventions can contribute to the new generation of DBR by providing a robust theory and methodology for systemic transformation, collective agency, and expansive learning"

 Engeström and Sannino consistently argue for the concepts of double stimulation and rising to the concrete to be applied to research interventions in this domain.
 These concepts are explored shortly.
 However, before doing so, the following section explores increasing alignments between how CHAT is applied and the use of design research more generally.